Also known as: Thrombasthenia

 Causes, incidence, and risk factors

-Glanzmann’s disease is caused by lack of a protein required for platelets to clump together (aggregate) normally.
+Glanzmann's disease is caused by the lack of a protein that is normally on the surface of platelets, which is needed for them to clump together (aggregate) normally.

 Signs and tests

 The following tests may be used to diagnose this condition: